Thomas E. Dewey: 1952

 Dewey did not run for president in 1952, but he played a key role in securing the Republican nomination for General Dwight D. Eisenhower.
-Taft was an announced candidate and, given his age, he freely admitted 1952 would be his last chance to win the presidency.
-Once Eisenhower became a candidate, Dewey used his powerful political machine to win Eisenhower the support of delegates in New York and elsewhere.
+Taft was a candidate and, given his age, he freely admitted 1952 would be his last chance to win the presidency.
+Once Eisenhower clinched the nomination, Dewey used his powerful political machine to win Eisenhower the support of delegates in New York and elsewhere.

 The 1952 campaign culminated in a climactic moment in the fierce rivalry between Dewey and Taft for control of the Republican Party.
 At the Republican Convention, pro-Taft delegates and speakers verbally attacked Dewey as the real power behind Eisenhower, but Dewey had the satisfaction of seeing Eisenhower win the nomination and end Taft's presidential hopes for the last time.

 Dewey played a major role in helping California Senator Richard Nixon become Eisenhower's running mate.
 When Eisenhower won the presidency later that year, many of Dewey's closest aides and advisors became leading figures in the Eisenhower Administration.
 Among them were Herbert Brownell, who would become Eisenhower's Attorney General; James Hagerty, who would become White House Press Secretary; and John Foster Dulles, who would become Eisenhower's Secretary of State.

+Dewey's campaign to secure the nomination for Eisenhower saw Dewey at odds with his two former running mates.
+1948 vice presidential nominee Warren was a candidate for the presidential nomination, while 1944 running mate John W. Bricker backed Taft.